 What types of research does it benefit?

-Using the Advanced Driving Simulator for your research
+Using the Advanced Driving Simulator for research & training

 CARRS-Q’s simulator is available for use by researchers and industry through contract or collaborative arrangements.

 The Centre provides a venue for researchers to execute their scenario on a driving simulator at several levels of fidelity, ranging from very high (6DOF motion, 180° visual, real car cabin) to medium or low fidelity (desktop).
 Virtual Reality support is also possible.

 Kazemzadehazad, Sanaz, Monajjem, Saeed, Larue, Gregoire S., & King, Mark J. (2019) Evaluating new treatments for improving driver performance on combined horizontal and crest vertical curves on two-lane rural roads: A driving simulator study.
 Transportation Research Part F: Traffic Psychology and Behaviour, 62, pp. 727-739.

 Vaezipour, Atiyeh, Rakotonirainy, Andry, Haworth, Narelle, & Delhomme, Patricia (2019) A simulator study of the effect of incentive on adoption and effectiveness of an in-vehicle human machine interface.
 Transportation Research Part F: Traffic Psychology and Behaviour, 60, pp. 383-398.

 Vaezipour, Atiyeh, Rakotonirainy, Andry, Haworth, Narelle, & Delhomme, Patricia (2018) A simulator evaluation of in-vehicle human machine interfaces for eco-safe driving.
 Transportation Research Part A: Policy and Practice, 118, pp. 696-713.